The best pie flaky and tender pie crust with step by step instructions and lots of helpful tips!

-- Add the salt, sugar, and flour into a large bowl and stir.
+Add the salt, sugar, and flour into a food processor and pulse a few times.

-- Add in the very cold butter and shortening and, using a pastry blender, cut in the butter and shortening until the butter is the size of peas.
+Add in the very cold butter and shortening and pulse in the processor until the butter and shortening are finely chopped.

 - Chill the water with a cup of ice